allmhuran/GoFold/README.md

 The first (non empty) line in the batch will remain visible.
 The "GO" line will be folded along with the rest of the batch.

-Batches with two lines of text or less (not including the "GO" line) will not be folded.
+Batches with only one or two lines of text (not including the "GO" line) will not be folded.

 ## Installation